abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 ```

 This is an external partition with the name `:Transaction`.
 All these must be exported by
-the PMUI, or the resulting program is "ill formed, no diagnostic required" (IF-NDR).
+the PMIU, or the resulting program is "ill formed, no diagnostic required" (IF-NDR).

 Partition names are local to a module.